jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JCS-for-Elasticsearch-Service-Terms-SLA.md

 **1. Service Scope**

 JCS for Elasticsearch is an open-source distributed searching and data analysis engine based on Elasticsearch, which works on scenarios such as data analysis, searching and APP monitoring.
-Through JD Cloud console, the JCS for Elasticsearch cluster can be quickly created and configured, to implement the fully-hosted service of real-time data search, collection and analysis.
+Through JD Cloud & AI console, the JCS for Elasticsearch cluster can be quickly created and configured, to implement the fully-hosted service of real-time data search, collection and analysis.